-Another native of Oakland, powerhouse drummer Savannah Harris grew up in a musical household as the daughter of Bay Area pianist Fred Harris.
+Another native of Oakland, powerhouse drummer Savannah Harris grew up in a musical household as the daughter of Bay Area pianist Fred Harris and step-daughter of Oaktown Jazz Workshop founder Khalil Shaheed.
 She earned a journalism degree from Howard before decamping to New York for Masters studies at the Manhattan School of Music and regular work with Kenny Barron, Etienne Charles, Or Bareket, Maria Grand, and the hip-hop collective Standing on the Corner.
 Harris was the subject of a feature article in the January 2021 issue of Modern Drummer magazine.

 New York saxophonist Nicole Glover has been making waves on the NY scene for several years, racking up experience with Reggie Workman, Geoffrey Keezer, Esperanza Spalding, and Jeff “Tain” Watts.
 She toured the world with acclaimed Spanish vocalist Buika (including a stop at SFJAZZ), and recently toured with pianist Renee Rosnes’ supergroup Artemis.
 Her trio held a weekly residency at the major NY club Smalls, and she released a 2020 duo album, Literature, with drummer Nic Cacioppo.